#SIGGRAPHAsia | #SIGGRAPHAsia2022

 For more details on SIGGRAPH Asia’s General Submission Policies, please go to SIGGRAPH Asia’s Submission Information page.

-Entries are judged by a panel of human-computer interaction, computer graphics, and real-time technology experts from across the industry.
+Entries are judged by a panel of human-computer interaction, computer graphics, and real-time technology experts from across the industry and research community.
 They are looking for the best interactive work driven by real-time technology that results in compelling and innovative content for a live audience.
 Creativity, innovation, content, and performance will be considered.
 The jury will review each submission on the following major criteria:

 - Innovation (pushes the boundaries of real-time rendering or immersive techniques)